Board (bridge)

-When bridge is played online, there are no physical boards, nor physical cards, but the software emulates all of the features of duplicate boards and the unit of the game is commonly called a board.

 History

 First used in duplicate whist in the 1890s, the devices were called duplicate whist trays.
 Since the first in November 1891, numerous patents have been registered incorporating a variety of shapes, sizes and materials and having various means of inserting and retaining the cards in place in the trays or apparatus, as they were often referred to in the patent description.
-Amongst the earliest versions were those manufactured by Ihling Brothers & Everard of Kalamazoo, Michigan,  and referred to as the Kalamazoo Tray, a square tray, getting award-winning recognition at the 1893 Chicago World Fair.
+Amongst the earliest versions were those manufactured by Ihling Brothers & Everard of Kalamazoo, Michigan,  and referred to as the Kalamazoo Tray, a square tray, getting award-winning recognition at the 1893 Chicago World's Fair.
 The company's interests in duplicate whist trays were purchased by The Duplicate Whist Co. in 1899, which introduced a tray known as the Paine's Duplicate Whist Tray after its president, Cassius M. Paine; Paine used the U.S. Playing Card Co. of Cincinnati as his sole manufacturing and sales agent.

 Originally, trays were sold in sets of 8, 12, 16 and 20; after the concept of vulnerability was introduced to contract bridge in 1926 and the adoption of boards for duplicate bridge, a set consists of 16 (or 32) boards, owing to the 16 possible deal combinations arising from the four states of vulnerability for each of the four dealer positions.
 By the mid-1930s, thirty or forty different types were being sold.
 The first oblong boards were made of paper by William McKenney in 1928; the first metal boards were by F. Dudley Courtney in 1931.